Viatris Inc. (VTRS) with a beta value of 1.16 appears to be a promising investment opportunity.

 Viatris Inc. (NASDAQ: VTRS) Trading Performance Indicators

-Here are Viatris Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.00.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.65.
-Likewise, its price to free cash flow for the trailing twelve months is 4.41.
+Take a look at Viatris Inc.’s (VTRS) current performance indicators.
+Last quarter, stock had a quick ratio of 1.00.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.62.
+Likewise, its price to free cash flow for the trailing twelve months is 4.21.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.63, a number that is poised to hit 0.84 in the next quarter and is forecasted to reach 3.32 in one year’s time.